How To: Identify Sash Window Balance Systems

-For a vertical sliding sash to stay in an opened position some form of counter-balance is required.
-Let’s take a look at the options that have been developed.
+For a vertical sliding sash to stay in the opened position some form of counter-balance is required to offset the weight of the glazed frame.
+In this article, we take a look at the various options that have been developed.

 The earliest solution for keeping a sliding sash open.
-Simply a physical stop that swivels into place, below the sash, to stop it from dropping.
+This is simply a physical stop that swivels into place below the sash to stop it from dropping.

-A traditional box sash window uses a steel or lead weight, attached to a cord, passed over a pulley and fixed to the glazed sash frame.
+A traditional box sash window uses an Iron (occasionally Lead) weight, attached to a cord, passed over a pulley and fixed to the glazed sash frame.
 As the window is operated the weights travel upwards or downwards concealed inside the frame.

 Any increase in weight, such as fitting thicker glass requires the weights to be re-balanced using small add-on weights known as ‘make weights’.
 Make-weights are usually cast from Lead.

 - The original and still the best system -when correctly set-up.

 - The momentum of the weights allows the sash to glide.

 c.1880 springs were first being used to ‘balance’ the sashes.
 The springs were twice the length of the sash and so would spring open once the fastener was released.